 Elcomsoft Forensic Disk Decryptor

-Forensic Access to Encrypted BitLocker, PGP and TrueCrypt Disks and Containers
+Forensic Access to Encrypted BitLocker, PGP and TrueCrypt Containers

-Perform the complete forensic analysis of encrypted disks and volumes protected with desktop and portable versions of BitLocker, PGP and TrueCrypt.
+Perform the complete forensic analysis of encrypted disks and volumes protected with desktop and portable versions of BitLocker, PGP, TrueCrypt and its successors.
 Elcomsoft Forensic Disk Decryptor allows instant access to encrypted data by mounting or decrypting encrypted volumes using decryption keys found in the computer’s RAM, memory dumps or hibernation files.

 Features and Benefits